Act Two: 11 years

 She washed the red off her hands, annoyed and distracted.
 The little thing had not been any fun at all.
 It couldn’t even fly!

-She’d found the baby bird on the ground stumbling about and squeaking – which was crying for its mother, she supposed.
+She’d found the baby bird on the ground stumbling about and squeaking—which was the bird’s way of crying for its mother, she supposed.
 At first she felt a flood of empathy for the poor creature, alone and lost, likely fallen out of its nest and, despite flapping its wings, was not yet able to fly back up.

-She looked up into nearby trees but could not make out a nest in any of them; likely on purpose.
-Building a nest visible from the ground did not seem like a good way to keep your babies safe.
+She looked up into nearby trees but could not make out a nest in any of them.
+Likely on purpose.
+Building a nest visible from the ground did not seem like a good way to keep your eggs safe.

 She remembered reading how some birds that hatched first would sometimes shove their egg sisters and brothers out, letting them crack open and die on the ground, to keep all the parental resources for themselves.